Designing A Website – What You Need To Know

 Rules of engagement when designing a website

-So, when you are designing, think less about which shade of blue to use and think more about user flow.
-Write up a simple plan of what you want people to be able to do in the website, then take that and lay it out in a simple wireframe or layout.
+So, when you are designing, think less about which shade of blue to use and think more about your visitors user flow.
+Write up a simple plan of what you want people to be able to do in your website, then take that and lay it out in a simple wireframe or layout.
 If you create a wireframe for each page you can plan the flow.
+The flow should bring a visitor through the website to a point where they make cointact with you, to ask a question or make a purchase.
 Then you can give some direction to the designer who can add the required design elements.

-Too many sites look great, a design masterpiece, but deliver no results.
-These websites are usually the result of the client or the designer or both, over-ruling the developer, who is the only one who understands the technical aspects of a user experience.
+Too many sites look great, a design masterpiece, but deliver no real results for you.
+These websites are usually the result of the client or the designer or both, over-ruling the developer or the digital marketer, who is the only one who understands the technical aspects of a user experience.
 People get carried away with having welcome messages or their own photos on the home page.
 Look at us, look at how well we look, see our luxurious office space, feast your eyes on what we are selling today.

 Nobody wants to be sold to, but they love to buy, so lets get this right….

-Website Platform – Which one should you use?
+Website Platforms – Which one should you use?